Chaos in the vicinity of a singularity in the Three-Body Problem: The equilateral triangle experiment in the zero angular momentum limit: Acknowledgements

 \section{Acknowledgements}

-N.W.C.L. gratefully acknowledges support from the Chilean government via Fondecyt Iniciacion Grant 11180005, and acknowledges financial support from Millenium Nucleus $NCN19-058$ (TITANs).
+NWCL gratefully acknowledges the generous support of a Fondecyt Iniciaci\'on grant 11180005, as well as support from Millenium Nucleus NCN19-058 (TITANs) and funding via the BASAL Centro de Excelencia en Astrofisica y Tecnologias Afines (CATA) grant PFB-06/2007.
+NWCL also thanks support from ANID BASAL project ACE210002 and ANID BASAL projects ACE210002 and FB210003.
 A.A.T. acknowledges support from JSPS KAKENHI Grant Numbers 17H06360, 19K03907 and 21K13914.